AdaCore/training_material/courses/rust_essentials/160_lifetimes/02-lifetime_annotations.rst

 - The span of code during which a reference is valid

-- Tracks how long a reference may be *safely* used

 .. code:: rust

   // 'second' must not outlive 'first'